 In 1985 Susan and Mary Sue transformed CITY into the first Border Grill, serving authentic home cooking and street foods of Mexico.
 In preparation, Susan and Mary Sue piled into a VW Beetle and drove to Mexico, where they learned about making the best salsas and sauces, and the techniques of market and street vendors.
 On the way back to LA they wrote the menu for Border Grill.
 “We were just blown away by Mexican cuisine,” says Susan.

 In 2009, Feniger opened her first solo project, Street.
 The multi-ethnic eatery featured street foods from around the world.
 “There’s a cultural connection found on the street,” Susan explains.
 “I connect that way to food and to the people making it.”
 In 2013, Street became Mud Hen Tavern, a neighborhood bar and restaurant.
 “When I was a little kid my dad and I would go to Mud Hens baseball games in Toledo, OH,” says Susan.
 “Afterwards we’d go to a bar called Andre’s for fried bologna sandwiches.
 I wanted to create that kind of neighborhood place that feels easygoing and warm, where you can share a beer with friends, hang out, and have some great food!”
 Mud Hen Tavern closed in 2016 after a successful seven year run.

 Susan serves on the board of the Scleroderma Research Foundation and the L.A.
 Gay & Lesbian Center, and is involved with Share our Strength and the Human Rights Campaign.
 She’s an active member of the culinary community and is a founding member of Women Chefs and Restaurateurs.
 In 2013, Susan and Mary Sue were awarded the Elizabeth Burns Lifetime Achievement Award by the California Restaurant Association.
-The following year the two were inducted into the Nation’s Restaurant News MenuMasters Hall of Fame.
+In 2014, the two were inducted into the Nation’s Restaurant News MenuMasters Hall of Fame.
 In April 2015, Susan received the Augie Award at The Culinary Institute of America’s Leadership Awards Celebrating Women Chefs and Restaurateurs.
 In 2018, Susan and Mary Sue received the Julia Child Award from the Julia Child Foundation